-Garden mirrors – Garden mirror ideas – Hang a mirror
+Garden mirror ideas to flood gardens with light

 - Don’t place mirrors too high up or anywhere they are likely to impact bird flight

-- Don’t use mirrors in hot countries where they are likely to become a fire hazard
+- Don’t use mirrors in hot countries ,where they are likely to become a fire hazard

-- Try buying sheets of mirror to tailor to the size of your space

 Why hang a mirror in your garden?

-A garden mirror will reflect sunlight and if positioned cleverly, can make your garden seem larger.
+A garden mirror will reflect sunlight and if positioned cleverly, can make your garden feel bigger.
 Traditional outdoor mirrors can be heavy and must be secured to the wall with the correct fixings.
 Modern acrylic mirrors are lighter and come in a variety of styles.

-An illusion mirror can create dramatic effects such as appearing to be a garden gate in a wall or hedge or a window, but whichever you choose, an outdoor mirror is transformative.
+An illusion mirror can create dramatic effects such as appearing to be a garden gate in a wall or hedge or a window.
+Whichever you choose to suit your tastes, an outdoor mirror is a transformative accessories.

+Best of all this simple garden transformation needn’t be at great expense.
+You might have an existing mirror indoors that you can upcycle and give a new home outdoors.
+If doing this make sure you use the right paint or sealant to ensure your garden mirror looks the part and is weatherproof.

-Here are a few more garden mirror ideas to get your creative juices flowing:
+It’s easy to see why garden mirrors are gaining popularity.
+Here are a few more garden mirror ideas to get your creative juices flowing…

-If you have flora and fauna that is worth showing off, then double-up the effect with an oversized mirror.
-Here, a charming mirror window effect is achieved in a courtyard garden.

-Make a small space special
+Make a small garden space special

-Small spaces needn’t be boring and bland.
-Here another window-like mirror increases the sense of space in this high walled city garden.
+A mirror placed against a wall at a low level can beautifully accentuate flowers perfectly.
+When you’d put the hard work in to get the plants looking their best, you’ll want to show them off to their full potential.
+A mirror can cleverly cover all angles, giving you more of an overall effect.

+this is a clever way to make your planting efforts go a little further too.
+Perhaps you don’t have enough budget to go for extra plants?
+A strategically placed mirror can double the amount of plants – without having to double the garden budget.

 Looking for garden ideas for small rooms?
 Read: Small garden ideas to make the most of a tiny space

-Replicate a grand living room by including traditional-style furniture in the garden.
+Replicate a living room by including traditional-style furniture in the garden.
 Add some wow factor to your garden walls with an outsized mirror.
-This tall garden mirror creates a very convincing illusion to a garden beyond.
+This generous garden mirror creates a very convincing illusion to a garden beyond.

+If you have flora and fauna that is worth showing off, then double-up the effect with an oversized mirror.

+To take this outdoor interiors trend one step further you could hang an arched overmantel mirror halfway up the wall to recreate the illusion of mantelpiece.

 Want more garden ideas?
 Check out our dedicated garden channel for more inspiration